renuo/redmica_s3/README.md

 6. Restart web server/upload to production/whatever
 7. *Optional*: Run `rake redmica_s3:files_to_s3` to upload files in your files folder to s3

-## Options Overview
-* The bucket specified in s3.yml will be created automatically when the plugin is loaded (this is generally when the server starts).

 ## Options Detail
 * access_key_id: string key (required)
 * secret_access_key: string key (required)